 Tina Tomyk, Program Director (she/her)

 Tina first joined PLEA in 2000 as a casual Youth Worker and was promoted to the role of Family Resource Worker soon after.
 In 2002 she left PLEA, returning in 2004 as a Coordinator of Volunteers for our KidStart program.
-In 2007 she was appointed to the position of Program Manager, first for our Tri-Cities programs and then for our Vancouver Coastal Youth Justice Programs.
-In 2014 she became a Program Director.
-Tina oversees our youth justice, addictions and outreach programs, as well as our councelling services.
+In 2007, she was appointed to the position of Program Manager, first for our Tri-Cities programs and then for our Vancouver Coastal Youth Justice Programs.
+In 2014, she became a Program Director.
+Tina oversees our youth justice, addictions and outreach programs, as well as our counselling services.